old-ghost/foldora/README.md

 **Foldora** is a Python command-line interface (CLI) tool designed to help you efficiently manage files and directories.

-## Features
+## 🚀 Features

 Foldora provides essential file and directory operations, including:

-- Listing files and directories.
+- 📝 Displaying file contents
-- Creating directories and files.
+- 🧹 Purging files and directories
-- Purging files and directories.
+- 📁 Listing files and directories
-- Displaying file contents.
+- 📂 Creating directories and files
-- Filling blanks in file and directory names.
+- ✏️ Replacing spaces in file and directory names with underscores

-## Installation
+## 🛠️ Installation

 To install Foldora, clone the repository and navigate to the project directory: